-63 Liabilities result from past transactions or other past events.
-Thus, for example, the acquisition of goods and the use of services give rise to trade payables (unless paid for in advance or on delivery) and the receipt of a bank loan results in an obligation to repay the loan.
-An entity may also recognise future rebates based on annual purchases by customers as liabilities; in this case, the sale of the goods in the past is the transaction that gives rise to the liability.
+62. Liabilities result from past transactions or other past events.
+Thus, for example, the acquisition of goods and the use of services give rise to trade creditors (unless paid for in advance or on delivery) and the receipt of a bank loan results in an obligation to repay the loan.
+An enterprise may also recognise future rebates based on annual purchases by customers as liabilities; in this case, the sale of the goods in the past is the transaction that gives rise to the liability.

-64 Some liabilities can be measured only by using a substantial degree of estimation.
-Some entities describe these liabilities as provisions.
-The definition of a liability in paragraph 49 follows a broader approach.
-Thus, when a provision involves a present obligation and satisfies the rest of the definition, it is a liability even if the amount has to be estimated.
+63. Some liabilities can be measured only by using a substantial degree of estimation.
+Such liabilities are commonly described as 'provisions'.
 Examples include provisions for payments to be made under existing warranties and provisions to cover pension obligations.